The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-If you’ve done any shopping lately, you’ve probably been offered the option to “buy now, pay later” (BNPL) – in other words, split your transaction into installment payments.
-Getting some extra time to pay can sound like a great deal if you’re on a tight budget, but going that payment route may not be risk-free when it comes to your credit.
+If you’ve done any shopping lately, you’ve probably been offered the option to “buy now, pay later” (BNPL) — in other words, split your transaction into installment payments.
+Getting some extra time to pay can sound like a great deal if you’re on a tight budget, but going that payment route may not be risk-free for your credit.

 Installment payment services have really taken off.
 And credit card issuers are starting to offer their own versions.
 But not all BNPL programs work the same way.
 Before you sign up for one, make sure you’re not putting your credit score in jeopardy.